MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/supported-devices/includes/quest-deployment.md

 # [OpenXR (XR SDK)](#tab/openxr)

-MRTK's support for the Oculus Quest comes via two different sources, Unity's OpenXR Plugin package for the XR SDK pipeline and the Mixed Reality OpenXR Plugin package.
-The **OpenXR XRSDK Data Provider** enables the use of both sources and must be used to deploy MRTK on the Oculus Quest.
+MRTK's support for Quest devices comes via two different sources: Unity's OpenXR Plugin package for the XR SDK pipeline and the Mixed Reality OpenXR Plugin package.
+The **OpenXR XRSDK Data Provider** enables the use of both sources and must be used to deploy MRTK on the Quest.

-You can use the [Mixed Reality OpenXR Plugin](../../configuration/getting-started-with-mrtk-and-xrsdk.md#openxr) to deploy MRTK applications to the Oculus Quest.
+You can use the [Mixed Reality OpenXR Plugin](../../configuration/getting-started-with-mrtk-and-xrsdk.md#openxr) to deploy MRTK applications to the Quest.
 After enabling OpenXR, ensure any required features are enabled (likely "Hand Tracking" and "Meta Quest Support").

 ![Plugin management OpenXR Android](../../features/images/xrsdk/PluginManagementOpenXRAndroid.png)